How to make Healthy Ezekiel Bread at Home

 - Knead for 10 minutes.

-- Place dough in a greased bowl, cover, and allow to rise until doubled.
+- Place dough in a greased bowl, cover, and allow to rise until doubled, about 1 1/2-2 hours.

 - Once doubled, deflate the dough and shape into a loaf.
 Place in a greased loaf pan.
 Cover and allow to rise until it tops over the pan.